rundocs/jekyll-rtd-theme/doc1_Thang_Tools/1_thaTool/1_class_basis_transform.md

 sort: 1
 ---

-# class basis_transform
+# *class* basis_transform

 For tranformation/rotation a vector from an oldAxis to a newAxis, we can express a rotation using [direction-cosine-matrix](https://en.wikiversity.org/wiki/PlanetPhysics/Direction_Cosine_Matrix) (DCM) or by [Euler-angles](https://en.wikipedia.org/wiki/Euler_angles) $$(\phi,\theta,\psi)$$ or $$(\alpha,\beta,\gamma)$$. <br>
 ```note
 ```
 - DCM between 2 basises is unique.
-Assume a new basis x’y’z’, an old axes xyz, the DCM is: [Bower 2009, p711](http://solidmechanics.org/Text/AppendixA/AppendixA.php)
+Assume a new basis x’y’z’ and old axes xyz, the DCM is defined as: [Bower 2009, p711](http://solidmechanics.org/Text/AppendixA/AppendixA.php)

 	$$
 	\begin{aligned}